-Legal and physical custody
+Legal and Physical Custody

 Physical custody details where the child will spend more time during the week.
 Also known as residential custody, physical custody is usually awarded to one parent, called the custodial parent or the primary caretaker.
 In some unique cases, parents can cooperate to an extent that allows them to split their child’s time evenly, developing a joint physical custody arrangement.

-Contact an experienced child custody attorney
+Contact an experienced Long Island child custody lawyer